Ford Territory Hybrid Titanium X (2026) vs Nissan NV350 Urvan Standard M/T (2018)

 Which is more powerful?

-The Ford Territory has higher power at 150 PS, but the Nissan NV350 has higher torque at 356 Nm, making it better for heavy loads.
+The Ford Territory has higher power output at 150 PS, but the Nissan NV350 produces more torque (356 Nm vs 230 Nm), making it better for heavy loads.

 Which is better for daily commuting?

-The Ford Territory is better for daily commuting due to its hybrid fuel efficiency, automatic transmission, and modern crossover comfort.
+The Ford Territory is better for daily commuting due to its automatic transmission, hybrid fuel efficiency, and unibody construction for a smoother ride.

-The Ford Territory seats 5 (2+3), while the Nissan NV350 is a van with unspecified seating but typically more capacity; however, data shows only 3 doors.
+The Ford Territory seats 5 (2+3), while the Nissan NV350 is a van with 3 doors but seating capacity is not specified; typically vans can seat more, but data does not confirm exact number.